sidestream-tech/unified-auctions-ui/core/README.md

         - The file should be named using the name from `1.`
         - The file should export `CalleeFunctions`
         - The file should be imported in the [`calleeFunctions/index.ts`](./src/calleeFunctions/index.ts)

+## Environment Variables

+- `REMOTE_RPC_URL`: (required for tests, simulations) Ethereum RPC url with access to historical data.
+Used by hardhat to fetch relevant data
+- `LOCAL_RPC_URL`: (optional, default `http://localhost:8545`) Hardhat RPC url.
+Used by tests and simulations